alexs2112/University-Notes/2023-Winter/CPSC409/11 - Early SPCs.md

 ### Stored Program Computer
  - Must be possible to erase the contents of the memory and store new data in place of the old
- - Must be possible to store information for logn periods of time
+ - Must be possible to store information for long periods of time
  - Must be inexpensive to construct, needed in large quantities
  - Must be possible to get at the information being stored in very short periods of time, no point in producing high-speed electronic arithmetic and control units if you cannot get at the instructions and data with the same high speeds
- - ABC? [todo, is this SPC?]
+ - ABC: Not programmable
  - Punch cards and punched tape machines (Zuse)?
 No, instructions rewritable, were very very slow

 ### How Did Machines Receive Their Instructions